samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 In the next section, we will discuss the Angular project structure present on StackBlitz.
 For now, to start wiring our Angular app with Auth0, use the values of `Client ID` and `Domain` from the "Settings" to replace the values of `clientID` and `domain` in the `environment.ts` file present in `src/environments/` in our project directory.

+Within this file, we also need to replace the value of `redirect` with the value of the URL that we set in **"Allowed Callback URLs"**.

+With these three variables in place, our application can identify itself as an authorized party to interact with the Auth0 authentication server.

 ```typescript
 // src/environments/environment.ts